 - Not allowing others to touch your incision

-- You will need to practice good skin care of the area around the stoma.
+- Practicing good skin care of the area around the stoma.
 This will help to prevent infection.

-- You will be taught how to care for the stoma site and change the ostomy bag if you have one.
+- Caring for the stoma site and changing the ostomy bag if you have one.

 Call Your Doctor